mtlynch/mtlynch.io/README.md

 ### Readers

-* Readers of the blog are collectively referred ot as "readers" or "visitors."
+* Readers of the blog are collectively referred to as "readers" or "visitors."
   * Readers are not referred to as "users" and should never be described as "traffic."

 ### Numbers